ManuelAlex/business_card/README.md

 - **Normalized domain model** from messy JSON keys.
 - **Reusable `BusinessCard` widget** supporting generics.
 - **Microtask-based initial data loading** to avoid `BuildContext` issues.
+- **Search with relevance ranking**: Users can search businesses by any field (name, location, phone number), and results are sorted by how closely they match the query.

 ---